ailever/ailever.github.io/_posts/education/2021-04-03-_BIO-prt-en-enzyme-catalysis.md

 ## Introduction
 - Enzymes are **proteins** that act as biocatalysts.
 (It is different from **catalytic RNA molecules** called ribozymes.)
 - Specific Substrate binding
-- Mechanism by Lock and key model
+- Mechanism by Lock and key model / Induced fit model
 - Organisation of enzyme structure : Active site = Binding sites + Catalytic site

 <br><br><br>